Abstract Submission Guidelines

 • Not repeat yourself.

-• Use few adjectives.
+• Use a few adjectives.

 Do not forget to check your grammar and spelling and also to verify the whole information within the abstract at the end.